AirtestProject/Airtest/README.rst

 Documentation
 -------------

-You can find the complete airtest documentation on `readthedocs`_
+You can find the complete airtest documentation on `readthedocs`_.

 Example
 -------

-Airtest provides simple APIs that are platform independent.
+Airtest aims at providing platform independent api, so that you can write test once and run test on different devices.

+1. Using `connect_device`_ API you can connect to any android device or windows application.

+2. Then perform `simulated input`_ to test your game or app.

+3. And **do not** forget to `make assertions`_ of the expected test result.

 .. code:: python